article background

 One NZ

-If you bring over your mobile number and join on a $13 or above MyFlex Prepay plan, One NZ will give you 5GB of free data.
+If you bring over your mobile number and join a One NZ Prepay plan, you’ll receive 5GB of free data.

 Rocket Mobile

-If you bring over your mobile number, Rocket Mobile is offering savings of $10 per month for 12 months across three of its plans:
+If you bring over your mobile number, Rocket Mobile is offering a one-month 90% discount across two of its plans:

 Skinny